Simulation-Based Inference for Direction Reconstruction of Ultra-High-Energy Cosmic Rays with Radio Arrays: Simulation-based inference pipeline

 This simulator inherently accounts for interference effects among the myriad moving charges and includes realistic propagation conditions, such as the altitude-dependent atmospheric refractive index.
 As a result, \texttt{ZHAireS} can predict the complete radio pulse waveform at any observer position, in both time and frequency domains.
 In addition, \texttt{ZHAireS} can simulate the response of a given antenna array to the shower: for each simulated event, it outputs the electric field trace expected at each antenna, from which one can extract observables like signal peak times and electric field (E-field) amplitudes (see, e.g., Ref.~\cite{Sanchez:2025ksf} and references therein).

-We generated antenna-level waveforms using ZHAireS for downward-going air showers initiated by protons and iron nuclei, spanning energies from 0.4 to 4 EeV.
-Our simulations span zenith angles $37^{\circ} \leq \theta \leq 87^{\circ}$ with uniform coverage in azimuth ($0^{\circ}-360^{\circ}$).
-All runs adopt a geomagnetic field and atmospheric model (air density/refractivity) appropriate for the GRANDproto300 site in the Gobi desert of China.
+We generated time-domain \emph{electric-field} traces at ground observer points with \textsc{ZHAireS} for downward-going air showers initiated by protons and iron nuclei, spanning energies from 0.4 to 4 EeV; no antenna/electronics response is applied.
+Our simulations span zenith angles $37^{\circ} \le \theta \le 87^{\circ}$ with uniform coverage in azimuth ($0^{\circ}$–$360^{\circ}$) and adopt the GRANDProto300 geomagnetic field and atmospheric model.

-To emulate the GRANDproto300 digitizer timing precision, we first pass the clean ZHAireS E-field traces through a filter.
-Specifically, channels whose peak E-field amplitude lies below $60 ~\mu\mathrm{V/m}$ are excised, and only events illuminating at least five antennas are retained.
-For every surviving trace, we then compute the analytic envelope via a Hilbert transform, locate its maximum to define the pulse time stamp, and finally perturb that time stamp with a zero-mean Gaussian deviate of $\sigma=5 \mathrm{~ns}$, which corresponds to the GPS-synchronisation jitter estimated for GRANDproto300~\cite{GRAND:2024atu}.
-No additional timing errors arising from Galactic foregrounds, receiver noise, or gain calibration drift are introduced at this stage.
-This ordering cleanly decouples amplitude systematics from timing jitter; we will tackle the former in a forthcoming study that deploys a machine-learning denoiser operating on raw, noise-corrupted traces.
+To reproduce the timing accuracy of the GRANDproto300 digitizer, we take antenna trigger times directly from the \textit{clean} ZHAireS electric-field traces (no frequency bandpass applied).
+For each polarization component, we apply a Hilbert transform and use its magnitude to define the envelope.
+The trigger time for each antenna is taken as the instant when the Hilbert envelope reaches its maximum, using the polarization channel with the largest peak as reference.
+Antennas whose envelope amplitude falls below $60~\mu\mathrm{V/m}$ are discarded, and only air showers detected by at least five antennas are retained.
+We add a Gaussian jitter of width $\sigma = 5~\mathrm{ns}$ to each trigger time (matching the GPS synchronization uncertainty measured for GRANDproto300~\cite{GRAND:2024atu}).
+This yields a clean set of geometric timing measurements while keeping amplitude effects separate (the network is trained only on station coordinates and arrival times ${x,y,z,t}$).

+Because we do not apply a hardware bandpass here, this $60~\mu\mathrm{V/m}$ envelope cut should not be interpreted as a realistic trigger threshold tied to a specific 50-200 MHz noise floor; it is used only as a simulation-level quality cut to define which antennas provide timing input.
+A full treatment of amplitude and noise contributions (including bandpass response and gain calibration) will be addressed in a dedicated amplitude-aware study in follow-up work.